anaef/lua-linear/README.md

 #### `linear.tvector (matrix, index)`

-Returns a transposed vector referencing the underlying matrix.
+Returns a transposed (or minor order) vector referencing the underlying matrix.
 This is a column vector in case of a row major matrix, and a row vector in case of a column major matrix.

 #### `linear.sub (vector [, start] [, end])`

 Returns a sub vector referencing the underlying vector.
 Start and end are inclusive.
-If start is omitted or `nil`, it defaults to 1.
-If end is omitted or `nil`, it defaults to the size of the vector.
+The argument start defaults to 1, and the argument end defaults to the size of the vector.

 #### `linear.sub (matrix [, majorstart [, minorstart [, majorend [, minorend]]]])`

 Returns a sub matrix referencing the underlying matrix.
 All bounding values are inclusive.
-Start values default to 1 if omitted or `nil`.
-End value default to the number of rows or columns of the matrix if omitted or `nil`.
-For a row major matrix, majorstart and majorend refer to the rows of the matrix, and minorstart and minorend refer to the columns of the matrix.
-For a column major matrix, the meaning is swapped.
+Start values default to 1, and end values default to the number of rows or columns of the matrix.
+For a row major matrix, majorstart and majorend relate to the rows of the matrix, and minorstart and minorend relate to the columns of the matrix.
+For a column major matrix, the relation is inverse.

 #### `linear.unwind (matrix {, matrix}, vector)`